Prestigious Scholarships & Fellowships

 Rhodes scholarships are awarded for study toward a degree in any field at Oxford University.
 Applicants must be 18-24 years of age, and have received a bachelor's degree by the time study commences.
 There are 32 Rhodes Scholars elected annually.
 The award consists of the direct payment of all university fees, plus a generous monthly stipend to cover college room and board and personal expenses.
 Applications are due in October, with an earlier campus deadline.
 Requires University endorsement.

 SMART Scholarship for Service

 The Science, Mathematics And Research for Transformation (SMART) Scholarship for Service Program has been established by the Department of Defense (DoD) to support undergraduate and graduate students pursuing technical degrees in Science, Technology, Engineering and Mathematics (STEM) disciplines.
 The program aims to increase the number of civilian scientists and engineers working at DoD facilities.
-Benefits include: full tuition and education related fees, summer research internships, health insurance, mentoring, employment placement at a DoD facility after graduation, etc. Applications open in August and the deadline is December 1st.
+Benefits include: full tuition and education related fees, summer research internships, health insurance, mentoring, employment placement at a DoD facility after graduation, etc. Applications open in August and are due in early December.